suncoast-devs/junior/README.md

 ## How to contribute

 1. Create a branch titled the month and year of the session (ie *April2018*, *Oct2017*).
-2. In the *projects* directory place links to final projects and the code.
+2. In the *projects* directory place links to final projects, code and notes.
 3. Add the branch name, project, number of classes and location to **Sessions.md** (ex.
 April2018 - Rock Paper Scissors - 4 weeks - Gooee)

 Notes should not include any information about the students in the public repo.
 Notes should include things that worked, went well, or things we found difficult explaining or what we might not do next time.
 Notes should also include information about sponsors and location.
+Follow the template laid out here: <https://github.com/suncoast-devs/junior/blob/master/Projects/April2018/Notes.md>

 Contact [LizThrilla](https://github.com/lizthrilla) for questions about SDG Jr and [suncoast-devs](https://github.com/suncoast-devs) for problems with the repo.